custom-dev-tools/grunt-cache-killer/README.md

 Then look no further...!

-This grunt plugin inserts a **cache avoiding** string into your asset filename, then looks for and updates any reference to it within your template file(s).
+This [Grunt](https://gruntjs.com/) plugin inserts a **cache avoiding** string into your asset filename, then looks for and updates any reference to it within your template file(s).

 Find this plugin at:
   - [https://www.npmjs.com/package/grunt-cache-killer](https://www.npmjs.com/package/grunt-cache-killer).